Unlock the educational power of Horror films this Halloween

 The String: A Grim Fable is a psychological horror, told entirely without dialogue, that follows a young man whose life takes a disturbing turn when he wakes up tied to his bed.
 The film's precise pace and haunting imagery create a suspenseful atmosphere that explores themes of identity and life and death.

-Horror films at the Into Film Festival
+Horror at the Into Film Festival

 * Screenings for an entertainment or extra-curricular purpose require a PVS (Public Video Screening) Licence from Filmbankmedia.
 State-funded schools in England are covered by the PVS Licence.